Skip to main content

 Scheduler Timeline Trace

-Chronon can emit a scheduler timeline in Chrome Trace / Perfetto JSON format.
+Chronon can emit a scheduler timeline in Perfetto protobuf format.
 This is intended for diagnosing whether Chronon logical streams are tightly overlapped, whether a partition leaves streams under-filled, and where workers spend wall time spinning on predecessor cluster progress atomics.

 The trace is disabled by default.
 When disabled, TickSimulation does not take per-cycle timestamps for the timeline path.